scality/Zenko/docs/docsource/operation/Services/backups/burry.rst

 =====

-Burry is a **B**\ack\ **u**\ p and **r**\ecove\ **ry** tool for cloud-native infrastructure services.
-Zenko uses Burry to back up and restore critical base infrastructure services such as ZooKeeper and the Kafka configurations and topics it contains.
+Burry is a **B**\ack\ **u**\ p and **r**\ecove\ **ry** tool for cloud-native infrastructure services. |product| uses Burry to back up and restore critical base infrastructure services such as ZooKeeper and the Kafka configurations and topics it contains.

 Install
 -------

-Burry is installed with Zenko as a cronjob in suspended mode.
-To enable it, edit the options.yaml file; then update Zenko with Helm.
+Burry is installed with |product| as a cronjob in suspended mode.
+To enable it, edit the options.yaml file; then update |product| with Helm.
 It is toggled off by default with the ``suspend:`` parameter set to ``true``.
-Setting this parameter to ``false`` activates the feature when pushed to a Zenko server.
+Setting this parameter to ``false`` activates the feature when pushed to a |product| server.

 .. code:: sh